ZoomPhant/monitoring/src/content/docs/manual/10_infrastructures/linux/index.md

 systemctl enable snmpd.service
 ```

-### Adding SNMP Monitoring in the Monitoring Services
+### Adding SNMP Monitoring

-Navigate to the "Monitoring Services" section in the sidebar to access the Service page.
-Click the "add" button at the top-left corner.
-In the pop-up window, select "Single addition" under "Applications Or Services".
+Navigate to the **Services** page and click the **Add** button.
+In the popup window, select **Single addition** under **Application or Services**:

 ![img_8.png](img_8.png)

-Next, choose the "Linux(SNMP)" option.
-You can also search for "linux" in the search bar.
+Choose **Linux (SNMP)** from the plugin selector (you can also search for "Linux"):

 ![img_9.png](img_9.png)

-Begin by providing a name for the monitoring task.
-It's essential to differentiate between monitoring tasks for ease of management, especially during alarm occurrences, which aids in quick identification.
-You need to select a collector that can access the server being monitored, as SNMP uses the UDP protocol, so it's preferable for the collector and the monitored server to be in the same LAN.
+Configure the basic service settings:
+- **Service Name**: Enter a name for the service.
+- **Associated Collector**: You must select an active Collector that has network access to the target host.
+Because SNMP communicates over UDP, it is recommended that the collector and the target server reside on the same Local Area Network (LAN).

 ![img_10.png](img_10.png)

-Fill in the IP address of the server being monitored and SNMP protocol version, authentication information, etc.
+Enter the IP address of the target server, select the SNMP protocol version, and configure the authentication settings (such as the community string):

 ![img_11.png](img_11.png)

-If you're concerned about whether the parameters are filled in correctly, you can click the "Test" button to perform a test.
+Click the **Test** button to verify that the collector can successfully query the SNMP service on the target host.

 ![img_12.png](img_12.png)

-Once confirmed, click "Next" to successfully add the service monitoring.
+Once confirmed, click **Next** to complete the configuration and save the service.

 ![img_13.png](img_13.png)

-Now, you can view the added service on the service page.
+The new SNMP-monitored service will now be visible on the **Services** page.

 ![img_14.png](img_14.png)